 Intermittent fasting is not a quick-fix solution for losing weight.
 It may take a few weeks for your body to start losing weight.

-Expect to lose no more than 20 pounds in the first week of intermittent fasting.
+However, once you begin, you can expect to lose roughly a pound every week.
+Some individuals may shed up to ten pounds every month.
 To see benefits, you must be persistent and make lifestyle adjustments, like with other diets.